In 2017, over 47,000 people died from opioid-related drug overdoses, and 36% of them had prescription drugs.

 How to Administer Narcan

-Do note that while it’s great for saving lives, Naloxone works for only 30 to 90 minutes, so overdose is still possible afterward if the person’s taken a particularly high dose of opioids.
+Remember, Naloxone only works for about 30 to 90 minutes, meaning an overdose is still possible afterward if an exceptionally high dose of opioids was initially consumed.

 Possible Side Effects

-In addition to withdrawal, other side effects include dizziness, fatigue, flushing, restlessness, irritability, stomach pains, diarrhea, fever, goosebumps, and runny nose.
+Apart from withdrawal, Narcan can induce other side effects, including dizziness, fatigue, flushing, restlessness, irritability, stomach pains, diarrhea, fever, goosebumps, and a runny nose.

 The Narcan Effects on Psychiatric, Mental Health, and Addiction Medicine

-It can also help people who are newly detoxed; many who are newly sober and relapse misjudge their tolerance and usually overdose.
-If they have an auto-injection of Naloxone with them, it can save them from death.
+Narcan can be a lifesaver for those newly detoxed, and many people who are newly sober and experience a relapse often misjudge their tolerance and are at risk of overdose.
+If they have an auto-injection of Naloxone available, it could save their lives.

-However, the first step is admitting you need help.
-When you’re ready to seek assistance in the road to sobriety, know that in addition to your friends and family members, you also have support from professionals.
+The first step towards recovery is admitting you need help.
+When you’re ready to seek assistance on the road to sobriety, know that you also have professional support in addition to your friends and family members.
+Tres Vistas Recovery is a comprehensive outpatient opioid treatment center that provides high-quality care.